uinb/galois/README.md

 ```

-If you would like to use Galois in your product, you should implement the order/user management known as broker, as well as the blockchain client to handle crypto coin withdraw/deposition.

 ## Notice
-Galois works as a component of [Fusotao](https://github.com/uinb/fusotao) with feature `prover` enabled.
-The type `UserId` has been changed to `H256` after `v1.0.1` to adapt to Fusotao.
+Galois works as a component of [Fusotao](https://github.com/uinb/fusotao) which is being WIP.
+The version without `fusotao` feature enabled can be used for building a high performance exchange with broker(refer to [Guide to implement a broker](#)).
+Buttttt, we *strongly* recommend you shall hire an expert before you do the business, seriously.

 ## Getting Started